TS is More than Tics

 to be opposition defiant, disrespectful and/or lazy.

 A small percentage of children with TS have outbursts of uncontrollable anger often referred toin the TS community as “rage, as a symptom of TS.
 Generally, but not always, this is displayed in the home setting more frequently than at school.
 Usually the child or adult might yell, throw things, perhaps call names, all in a manner that seems unprecipitated.
 This symptom is neither the fault of the child nor the parents.
 As it can seem dramatic, many parents blame themselves.
 In certain school or other systems, they may also be blamed by professionals, friends and family.
 The matter merits further

 exploration by school teams, teachers and families.
 The R.A.G.E.
-(Repeated Anger Generated Episodes) brochure (Publication M-357, or downloadable publication M-357DD) available for a nominal charge in TAA’s online store is an excellent resource for professionals and for parents with children with these symptoms.
+(Repeated Anger Generated Episodes) brochure (Publication M-357, or downloadable publication M-357DD) is an excellent resource for professionals and for parents with children with these symptoms.
 It will help them understand that there’s no one to blame, and which strategies to employ for children who have neurologically based rage.
 Sometimes a change in routine or expectation of an event for a child who is inflexible may set off an episode.
 In fact, experience shows that typical interventions (including negative consequences) only serve to increase these rage episodes.
 It is critically important that adults in the life of a child with TS become aware of what reduces or increases the child’s explosive responses.
 In addition, children who are affected by the devastating symptom of neurological rage need trusted adults who can provide care with flexibility and calmness.